Nynuphar/IDEAL-doc/docs/source/appointments.rst

 Export all displayed as list
 =====================================

 Here the appointments which will be exported are the ones currently in the table view.
-You can modify this by changing the list length at the bottom of the page or adjusting the time range in the filering option.
+You can modify this by either changing the list length at the bottom of the page (see below) or adjusting the time range in the :ref:`filering option<FilterRef>`.

 .. image:: AppListLength.png